TNRIS/lambda-s4/README.md

 ---

+## Maintenance

+`ls4-maintenance` is a Cloudwatch scheduled lambda function which runs every 24 hours and performs simple validation checks accross the project infrastructure.
+If invalid situations are identified, the function handles any deletions as necessary and then notifys a project SNS topic for developer awareness and potential follow up.

+---

 ## Rasterio needs ManyLinux Wheels

 * `cd ls4-04-shp_index` and `pip install -r requirements.txt`. [info here](https://github.com/mapbox/rasterio/issues/942) on installing with `pip install --pre rasterio[s3]>=1.0a4`